clouren/SLIP_LU/SLIP_LU/README.md

        4: Diagonal pivoting with tolerance for largest pivot
        5: Largest pivot

-q (or col) Column_order_param. e.g., SLIPLU q 0, which indicates SLIPLU will use COLAMD for column ordering.
+q (or col) Column_order_param. e.g., ./SLIPLU q 0, which indicates SLIPLU will use COLAMD for column ordering.
 Other available options are:
        0: None: Not recommended for sparse matrices
        1: COLAMD: Default
        2: AMD

-t (or tol) tolerance_param. e.g., SLIPLU t 1e-10, which indicates SLIPLU will use 1e-10 as the tolerance for pivot scheme 3 and 4 mentioned above.
+t (or tol) tolerance_param. e.g., ./SLIPLU t 1e-10, which indicates SLIPLU will use 1e-10 as the tolerance for pivot scheme 3 and 4 mentioned above.
 Therefore, it is only necessary if pivot scheme 3 or 4 is used.